Football League Centenary Trophy: Semi-finals

 The semi-finals were played over two days in September 1988.
 Arsenal faced Liverpool at their home ground, Highbury.
 Injuries to eight first-team players, notably goalkeeper Bruce Grobbelaar, defender Alan Hansen, and winger John Barnes meant the visitors fielded an unfamiliar side, one which required the involvement of Dalglish towards the end of the tie.
 Arsenal took the lead just after the half-hour mark when a corner was flicked on by Alan Smith and Perry Groves was in space to nudge the ball past Mike Hooper.
 Liverpool equalised in the second half through Steve Staunton, but Brian Marwood's volley restored Arsenal's lead and they held on for a place in the final.

 The second semi-final tie, between Manchester United and Newcastle United at Old Trafford was decided in extra time.
-A audience of just under 15,000 – "one of the smallest crowds to gather at Old Trafford for a senior fixture in many years" – saw two halves of insipid attacking football but stout defending.
+An audience of just under 15,000 – "one of the smallest crowds to gather at Old Trafford for a senior fixture in many years" – saw two halves of insipid attacking football but stout defending.
 Newcastle came close to scoring the winner two minutes before normal time was up, only for substitute Mirandinha to miss.
 Defender Steve Bruce scored inside 44 seconds of extra time, and ten minutes later McClair headed in to give United a 2–0 win.

 Final

 The tournament reached its climax on 9 October 1988, when Arsenal competed against Manchester United.
-The match was held at Villa Park, considered the birthplace of the Football League.
+The match was held at Villa Park.
 Before the match United captain Bryan Robson told a reporter there was "not so much pressure" on his teammates to win the competition, but noted the incentive of beating Arsenal as the winners stood to receive £50,000.
 The first half, played under drizzle, saw Arsenal score twice in four minutes to take a commanding lead before the break.
 Paul Davis broke the deadlock, before he turned provider and set Michael Thomas up to score their second.
 Once the rain stopped and United introduced Strachan on to the field, both sides played at a frantic pace.
-United ended the half strongly, and scored with six minutes of normal time remaining through Clayton Blackmore.
+United ended the second half strongly, and scored with six minutes of normal time remaining through Clayton Blackmore.
 Strachan almost equalised but for Lee Dixon's intervention on the goal line.

 Journalist Ian Ridley praised the end-to-end nature of the final and felt it showcased the best of English football, writing in The Guardian: "[It] illustrated perfectly the major development in the modern game; the swiftness that English supporters demand and that excites overseas viewers."
 In his match report, Steve Curry of the Daily Express summarised: "The League’s centenary celebrations have, overall, been a shambles, but this rousing finale at least left one worthwhile memory."